commfish/adfggraph/README.md

 FLAG**- set this up

 ### Examples
-The dataset "iris" the R package [datasets](https://www.rdocumentation.org/packages/datasets/versions/3.6.2) was used for the examples.
+The dataset "iris" is from the R package [datasets](https://www.rdocumentation.org/packages/datasets/versions/3.6.2) and was used for the examples.

 Basic scatterplot: